Search Engine Marketing: Benefits, Terms and Tips for a Successful SEM Campaign

 Benefit 3: Allows targeted advertising that is not intrusive.

-Thirdly, unlike social media that has a more intrusive advertising nature, advertising with SEM would help you market to a niche audience that is ready to make a purchase.
+Thirdly, unlike social media advertising that has a more intrusive advertising nature, advertising with SEM would help you market to a niche audience that is ready to make a purchase.

 SEM marketing helps you target people who are in some stage of their buyer’s journey.
 It makes you visible to users who are explicitly looking for the products & services you specialize in.
 Thus, SEM is conversion-friendly.
 Its importance lies in helping you get one step closer to your conversion goals.